42 Amazing places to visit in Somerset

 Museum of Somerset, Taunton

-For a spot of culture, head to the atmospheric 12th century Taunton Castle, now a museum telling the county’s fascinating story from prehistoric times to the present day.
+For a spot of culture, head to the atmospheric 12th century Taunton Castle, now the Museum of Somerset telling the county’s fascinating story from prehistoric times to the present day.
 Seek out the Plesiosaur, be wowed by the largest collection of Roman coins ever discovered in Britain and visit fascinating exhibitions.

 Locals should book ahead for popular monthly ‘Toddler Explorer’ sessions and special events held during half term.
 There’s also the Somerset Military Museum next door.